sighupio/fury-kubernetes-opa/README.md

 The Kubernetes API server provides a mechanism to review every request that is made (object creation, modification, or deletion).
 To use this mechanism the API server allows us to create a [Validating Admission Webhook][kubernetes-vaw-docs] that, as the name says, will validate every request and let the API server know if the request is allowed or not based on some logic (policy).

-**Kubernetes Fury OPA** module is based on [OPA Gatekeeper][gatekeeper-page] and [Kyverno][kyverno-page], two popular open-source Kubernetes-native policy engines that runs as a Validating Admission Webhook.
+**Policy Core Module** module is based on [Gatekeeper][gatekeeper-page] and [Kyverno][kyverno-page], two popular open-source Kubernetes-native policy engines that runs as a Validating Admission Webhook.
 It allows writing custom constraints (policies) and enforcing them at runtime.

 [SIGHUP][sighup-page] provides a set of base constraints that could be used both as a starting point to apply constraints to your current workloads and to give you an idea of how to implement new rules matching your requirements.

 ## Packages

-Fury Kubernetes OPA provides the following packages:
+Policy Core Module provides the following packages:

 | Package                                                | Version   | Description                                                                                                                                             |
 | ------------------------------------------------------ | --------- | ------------------------------------------------------------------------------------------------------------------------------------------------------- |